 Unlike Summer, which can be time of social exuberance, during Autumn we’re more likely to want spend time with the people we feel most connected to with love and enrichment.
 This is a natural part of the distilling process in the lead up to Winter.

 So enjoy your own space and endeavour company with those enrich you!

 How does the body prepare for winter…and how can we support it?

 The lungs and large intestine are key organs for both immunity and digestion.
 Keeping the lungs strong is key to being resilient for winter.
 In particular, dryness is a key issue during autumn, which can compromise the lungs and mean we’re more susceptible to getting colds.
 The dryness of autumn may show up in symptoms of dry skin and lips.
 To combat dryness and avoid a lung imbalance, we can add more moistening foods such as seeds like flax, nuts (particularly almonds), mushroom, sweet potato, spinach, avocado, pears, apples and tahini.

 The large intestine is also key, and in autumn it’s important we strengthen it in preparation for winter.
 Cooked foods and longer cooking styles are better in autumn, as we no longer need to cool the body like we did in summer.
 Think broths, soups and casseroles, rather than salads, stir fries and cold food.
-Here’s my favourite Chicken soup, and I also love this roasted pumpkin soup by our friendly front-of-desk and nutrition student, Nina Kingsford-Smith.
+Here’s my favourite Chicken soup, and we also love this roasted pumpkin soup recipe!

-Enjoy autumn, it’s beautiful!
+Enjoy Autumn, it’s beautiful!
 If you need a little more help to balance yourself, acupuncture is an excellent way to help.
-If you’d like to find out more, feel free to contact me at [email protected] or book an appointment here.
+If you’d like to find out more, feel free to contact me us email@example.com or book an appointment with us here.